 Shields Date Garden has been on my radar for sometime, but there was always something else I wanted to do in and around Palm Springs more every time I was there!
 But this time I was hellbent on going and getting my hands on a famous date shake!

 Shields Date Garden was founded by husband and wife team Floyd and Bess Shields in 1924.
-They were pioneers in the field of date farming in the Coachella Valley.
-They even went as far as to create their own varieties as the “Blonde” and “Brunette” dates.
-Shield truly believed in date farming and gave presentations on the process, and later created a slide show.
-By this time the Coachella Valley was filling up with date farms, and the Shields were in need of a new lure, especially with all of the fresh traffic of people traveling to the new resort hot spot, the Salton Sea.
+They were pioneers in the field of date farming in the Coachella Valley, goes as far as to create their own varieties, known as the “Blonde” and “Brunette” dates.
+Shield truly believed in date farming and gave presentations on the process, later creating a slide show to aid in the understanding of date farming.
+In the coming decades the Coachella Valley was filled up with date farms, and the Shields were in need of a new lure, especially with all of the fresh traffic of people traveling to the new resort hot spot, the Salton Sea.
 So he created a documentary, The Romance and Sex Life of the Date.
 The word “sex” was pretty taboo to have in large letters across a billboard or building in the 1950s.
 But it certainly made people curious and Shields thrived.
-Today, the documentary (albeit a slightly modified version) still continues to play continuously, and people are encouraged to walk the Garden and indulge in a variety of date goodies!
+Today, the documentary (albeit a slightly modified version) still continues to play on a loop for visitors, and people are encouraged to walk the garden and indulge in a variety of date goodies!

 In 1953, in beautiful classic roadside tradition, Shields added their now iconic large knight to beckon visitors.

 One of the things the Shields developed was the the date crystal, which went into their very own date shake and date ice cream.
 All of which is still available at Shields today.